 It should also be noted that among the engineering professionals entering the Australian job market, 9850 were entry level professionals/graduates, while 16000 were immigrants on who were on their temporary and or permanent visas.
 The government now is faced with acute issue of how to tackle the demand and supply gap of skilled workers and trades men.
 Some governmental officials have called for raising the cap of such professionals while others have argued against this option.

 Whatever the future pathway of the government is, the ultimate answer to this critical issue is to either increase the current intake of international graduates and students who are looking forward to study engineering in Australia or raise the cap for skilled professionals from other countries who may enter Australia on various work visas.
-In order to further gain assistance regarding how you can boost up your overall score and if you want free one-on-one consultations, Vision Consultants Australia (education agent, migration agent) can provide expert education and migration consultancy and visa services.
+In order to further gain assistance regarding how you can boost up your overall score and if you want free one-on-one consultations, Vision Consultants: Migration Agent & Education Consultants in Australia can provide expert education and migration consultancy and visa services.
 Unparalleled service standards have given us an industry feat of best education agent and migration agent in Australia.
 Our team of MARA registered agents is always there to guide you.

 Phone: +614 3362 8844 / 03 9939 0545